asdfqweasd/personal-dashboard/README.md

 ## Introduction
 This project is a collection of three responsive web widgets designed to provide a modern and efficient user experience.
 It includes a weather information widget, a news display application, and a task management application, built using the latest web technology stack.
-&nbsp

-**Weather Information Widget**: Enter a city name in the provided input field to view current weather conditions.&nbsp **News Display Application**: Browse through the latest news of different categories using the navigation bar.&nbsp **Task Management Application**: Add, edit, mark as complete, or delete tasks.
+**Weather Information Widget**: Enter a city name in the provided input field to view current weather conditions.<br>
+**News Display Application**: Browse through the latest news of different categories using the navigation bar.<br>
+**Task Management Application**: Add, edit, mark as complete, or delete tasks.

 ## Installation.
 nsure your development environment includes Node.js and npm/yarn.
-And Node.js version >=18.17.0 is required.&nbsp
+And Node.js version >=18.17.0 is required.<br>
-npm install&nbsp
+npm install<br>
-npm run dev&nbsp
+npm run dev

 ## Technical Choices